Bonus Blackjack – Rules, Payouts & Strategy

 Unlike many other blackjack variations, you’ll be able to find bonus blackjack online.
 The best place to look are Microgaming casinos.
 Microgaming is the oldest and most solid casino software that you’ll play on.
 In addition to their 20+ blackjack variations, you’ll also be able to choose from 500+ other games, including slots, video poker, table games and specialty games, such as keno and scratch cards.
 These can be accessed on your desktop computer, via your browser or mobile device.
 Unfortunately, Microgaming casinos aren’t available to US players.

-For everyone else, however, I’ve outlined the rules for bonus blackjack.
+For everyone else, however, we’ve outlined the rules for bonus blackjack.
 You’ll find them below.

 How to Play Bonus Blackjack